GuidedTrack/gtstatus/index.md

 🔵
 -->

+## 🟡 2025-06-12 12:31 UTC

+We need to take GuidedTrack offline for maintenance.
+We don't expect the disruption to last more than a minute or two.

 ## 🔵 2025-03-04 00:49 UTC

 GuidedTrack is fully functional again.
 The data pages came back online some hours ago.